sokmontrey/Minif-JS/README.md

 const c = new Reactive('C', 0, [a,b], ({A,B})=>{ return A * B; });
 ```

 In this case, Minif will use **publisher** reactive's dsm_name as the parameter hashmap key.
+So, the parameter of the callback, we have to use the publisher dsm_name instead.

 Here is how the callback `update_function` parameter works.
 > NOTE: this is just a simplification.
 Minif code, under the hood, does not work like this.